 The committed mentor brings out the best sides of their mentee.
 You might be able to see sides of your mentee that they are not able to see in themselves.
-Be sure that you acknowledge the results and development of your mentee, and that you show your mentee what is possible to achieve.
+Be sure that you acknowledge the results and development of your mentee, and that you show your mentee what is possible to achieve with their strengths, and how to improve on their weaknesses.